-Are Babies that are Given Up for Adoption Always Adopted?
+Are Babies that are Given up for Adoption Always Adopted?
+[Private vs. Foster Adoption]

 Why There is Always a Loving Family for Every Baby

 Many pregnant women who are considering placing their baby for adoption worry, “Are babies that are given up for adoption always adopted?”
-That fear may come from a misunderstanding of the adoption process, or a concern that something like a health issue with their baby could affect his or her chances or being adopted by a loving family.
+That fear may come from a misunderstanding of the adoption process or a concern that something like a health issue with their baby could affect his or her chances of being adopted by a loving family.